 The Seahawks also became the first sub-.500 team in NFL history to win a playoff game in addition to sending the former champions home.

 Lynch, meanwhile, finished the game with 131 rushing yards on 19 carries.
 He went on to rush for more than 1,000 yards in each of the next four seasons, essentially resurrecting his career after becoming an instant star as a rookie with the Buffalo Bills.

 Beast Mode has had plenty of other great rushes.
 The 2014 79-yard touchdown against the Arizona Cardinals in which he broke numerous tackles as well sticks out.
 This run against the Green Bay Packers in 2015 is up there, too.

-Marshawn Lynch may be better suited to goal-line carries from the one-yard line under Seahawks coach Pete Carroll in 2019 and 2020 after a hiatus since playing for the Oakland Raiders, but he’s shown against the San Francisco 49ers and Philadelphia Eagles he’s as strong as ever.
+Marshawn Lynch may have been better suited to goal-line carries from the one-yard line under Seahawks coach Pete Carroll in 2019 and 2020 after a hiatus since playing for the Oakland Raiders, but he always showed his strength.

 Still, nothing will ever compare to the one and only “Beast Quake.”